Twilight (2008 film): Accolades

 Since its release, Twilight has received numerous nominations and awards.
 In January 2009, Carter Burwell was nominated for Film Composer of the Year by the International Film Music Critics Association.
 Robert Pattinson won Bravo TV's A-List Award for A-List Breakout.
 At the 2009 MTV Movie Awards, Pattinson, who was nominated alongside Taylor Lautner, also won an award for Male Breakthrough Performance, "Decode" was nominated for Best Song from a Movie, Twilight won an award for Best Movie, Kristen Stewart won for Best Female performance, Stewart and Pattinson were awarded Best Kiss, and Pattinson and Cam Gigandet won an award for Best Fight.
 Christian Serratos won a Young Artist Award for Best Performance in a Feature Film: Supporting Young Actress.
 For the 2009 Teen Choice Awards, held on August 9, the film and its actors received a combined total of 12 nominations, nine of which the film won.
 At the 2009 Scream Awards, the film was nominated for nine awards, four of which it won.
 The film won two ALMA Awards for makeup and hairstyling.
 It also won the Public Choice Award at the World Soundtrack Awards, where Carter Burwell was also nominated for Composer of the Year.
 Catherine Hardwicke received a Young Hollywood Award for her directing.
 In addition, the film was nominated for Best Fantasy Film at the 35th Saturn Awards and two Grammy Awards.

-Extended Edition
+Extended edition

-In 2015, Lionsgate released an Extended edition a bit over 4 minutes longer.
+In 2015, Lionsgate released an extended edition that was over 4 minutes longer.
 It edits into the movie scenes already released as "Deleted Scenes" on previous DVD releases.